 Ask your friends, family and neighbors for recommendations.
-Check the reviews on sites such as Google or Angie’s List.
+Check the reviews on sites such as Google.
 Compare your findings with the list of ISA Certified Arborists and pick your top companies.

 You can learn a lot about a company and the quality of its service from the first phone call or email.
 The following questions can help you to evaluate each company’s customer service.

 Make the most of your meeting with the Arborist.
 You need to discuss more than tree care.
 You want to find out if the company is solid, ethical and safe.